ProtonMail/apple-fusion/README.md

 - Easy-to-use `onChild()` and `onDescendant()` functions allow you to target actions or assertions to desired XCUIElement(s) that belong to the located ancestor.
 - A simplified UI interruption mechanism makes it easier to add UI interruption monitors for a single element or a group of elements of the same type.

+## Contributing
+If you would like to contribute, please keep in mind the following rules:

+Try to stick to the project's existing code style and naming conventions I assign any and all copyright related to the contribution to Proton Technologies AG;
+I certify that the contribution was created in whole by me;
+I understand and agree that this project and the contribution are public and that a record of the contribution (including all personal information I submit with it) is maintained indefinitely and may be redistributed with this project or the open source license(s) involved.

 ## Table of Contents

 - [Installation](#installation)